JeroenvO/html5-timepicker/README.md

 HTML5 canvas timepicker, inspired on windows 8 alarms app.
 Can be used as a time input field (instead of form) on a website and as a clock on a website.

-Works in all modern browsers that support html5 canvas
+Works in all modern browsers that support html5 canvas and fully touch-friendly

 Uses HTML5, javascript but not Jquery.
 Can easily be used as plugin.